Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Abstract

 \section{Abstract}

-This paper investigates the motion of a rotating test body in the Schwarzschild space-time.
-After reduction, this problem reduces to an analysis of a three-degree-of-freedom Hamiltonian system whose desired trajectories lie on the invariant manifold described by the Tulczyjew condition.
-An analysis is made of the fixed points of this system which describe the motion of the test body in a circle.
-New circular orbits are found for which the orbital angular momentum is not parallel to the angular momentum of the test body.
-Using a Poincar\'{e} map, bifurcations of periodic solutions are analyzed.
+{ This paper investigates the motion of a rotating test body in the Schwarzschild space-time.
+Previously, it was shown that this problem reduces to investigating a two-dimensional Poincar\'{e} map.
+The paper presents a detailed analysis of bifurcations of periodic solutions using this map.
+In the Poincar\'{e} map, as the energy of the body increases, one can observe two pitchfork bifurcations that follow one after the other: a supercritical and a subcritical one.
+This gives rise to five fixed points in the Poincar\'{e} map.
+In addition, new circular orbits are found for which the total angular momentum is not parallel to the angular momentum of the test body.
+For these circular orbits, the radial coordinate satisfies the condition $r \geqslant 3$ (in units of the mass of a black hole).
+For values of the total angular momentum of the test body that corresponds to neutron stars or black holes, these asymmetric circular orbits turn out to be unstable.}